melop/simMSG/README.md

 The installation tool will first check if the required versions of python, perl, R and php are installed.
 If not, the apt-get command will be executed to install them from the Ubuntu repository.
 Then, the tool installs all required packages for python, perl, and R within the simMSG folder so as not to interfere with the user’s existing package settings.
 If successful, a file named “runsimmsg.sh” will be created in the same folder as install.sh.
 This shell script contains “export” commands pointing to the package directories.

 Check the bwainstall.log and samtoolsinstall.log files to ensure that there are no errors.

+When the installation is finished and you have checked the error logs, return to the main MSGsimulator directory by typing:

+	cd ..

 If you do not have sudo privileges, enter: